LyonDataViz/MOS5.5-Dataviz/README.md

 📅 **For next class (09/02)**

+* Submit the link to the GitHub repository you have created during the class and which contains your geo-map ([submission link](https://docs.google.com/forms/d/1i7D3sgpdmUBd37PGg2y3JZwTYkpYXD5eqjlXq2V0xFw/edit))
-* Peer review of other groups' projects proposal using this review matrix (link) and fill in feedback in this document (link)
+* Each project does a peer review of another groups' projects proposal (pick the one below you in this document) and write your review as a `REVIEW.MD`  file in your project repository **before Friday 09/02/2018 12h00 Lyon Time**
-* Web page setup of each team's project; data pre-processing log book
-  * `DATA.MD` should be complete
+* Each project write details on their dataset in their repository:
+  * `DATA.MD` lists all the datasources and details (e.g. volume of the data, how the dataset was created, copyright, etc.)
-  * `PROCESSING.MD` describes the cleaning and preparation process
+  * `PROCESSING.MD` describes the cleaning and preparation process to clean and shape your date
-  * `index.html` loads data
+  * create a `index.html` that loads in d3 (e.g. `d3.csv`, ..) a first dataset (or sample of the dataset or an exepected dataset you create yourself).
+This will push you to have a first

 ## Tutorial (2/2): Advanced layouts in D3.js
 Friday 09/02/2018 13:30-15:30

-* Feedback on projets reviews
+* Feedback on projets proposals & reviews
-* More complex layouts and internal data structures in D3
+* Graph data structures and layouts in d3
-* Advanced node-link force layouts

 ## Projects (1/5)
 Friday 09/02/2018 16:15-18:15

+* Work on projects

 📅 **For next class (16/02)**